 Footage from a dashboard-mounted camera released Wednesday by the Yellowstone County Attorney’s Office shows the moments leading up to Jess’ death.
 With their guns drawn, Skillen and Sheriff’s Deputy Jim Ellis can be seen approaching a Jeep stopped at an intersection.
 They repeatedly yell at Jess to “put the gun down.”

 Skillen testified he could see that Jess was brandishing a .22-caliber pistol with one hand.

 “He started tapping his forehead and told me to shoot him here,” said the lieutenant, one of 11 witnesses the county attorney’s office called during the day-long coroner’s inquest, presided over by Fergus County Coroner Richard Brown.

 “At that moment in time, did you know this was heading south pretty quick?”
-Senior Yellowstone County Ed Zink asked.
+Senior Deputy Yellowstone County Attorney Ed Zink asked.